Scary Shower Syndrome: Tips and Tricks for a Better Shower

 Lukewarm showers.
 Whatever you do, do not shower with scorching hot water!
 I STILL do this sometimes, because I love hot showers when it’s cold out.
 However, every time I make this mistake, my skin is very red, itchy, and burns like no other.
 Do your best to avoid this and your skin will thank you.

-Soak and seal.
+Soak and seal - pat dry and apply moisturizer.
 This is a tip that I still very much do.
 The trick is to pat dry after your shower and immediately apply your moisturizer while your skin is still damp to lock in the moisture.
 My moisturizer of choice is coconut oil, specifically Shea Moisture Coconut Oil.

 I’ve never tried the tips below but have heard many reviews about: